htgoebel/pysource-spellchecker/README.txt

 --------------------

-  -h, --help            show this help message and exit --language LANGUAGE   language to use for spell-checking, default: en_US --pwl PWL             personal wordlist to use, default: project.dict --no-pwl              do not use any personal wordlist.
+  -h, --help            show this help message and exit --language LANGUAGE   language to use for spellchecking, default: en_US --pwl PWL             personal wordlist to use, default: project.dict --no-pwl              do not use any personal wordlist.